Solar (comics): Dark Horse Comics

 Amid an industry-wide resurgence in the popularity of publishing high quality reprint collections, such as Marvel Golden Age Masterworks and the DC Archive series, Dark Horse Comics acquired the rights to reprint Dell and Gold Key comics.
 Dark Horse published a four volume hard-cover series that reprinted the entire Gold Key Doctor Solar series, including his appearance in The Occult Files of Dr. Spektor #14, with the first volume being released in 2004 covering issue 1 to 7.
 The second and third volumes were released in 2005 and covered issues 8 to 22.
 The final volume was released two years later, in 2007, covering issues 23 to 31 as well as the Dr. Spektor issue.

-In 2008 Dark Horse Comics announced that the company intended to publish an original Solar series, as well as other Gold Key characters.
-A year later, at the San Diego Comic Con, Dark Horse announced Jim Shooter would be the new series' writer.
+In 2008, Dark Horse Comics announced that the company intended to publish an original Solar series, as well as other Gold Key characters.
+A year later, at San Diego Comic-Con, Dark Horse announced Jim Shooter would be the new series' writer.
 The new Solar series ran for eight issues, plus a preview issue.
 A trade paperback collection was released that collected the preview issue and #1-4 of the comic in its first volume, and the remaining issues (#5-8) in its second volume.

 Dynamite Entertainment

-In 2013 Dynamite Entertainment acquired the publishing rights to Solar, Turok, Magnus: Robot Fighter and Doctor Spektor.
-Dynamite released a Solar: Man of The Atom ongoing series which lasted for twelve issues from March 2014 to February 2015.
+In 2013, Dynamite Entertainment acquired the publishing rights to Solar, Turok, Magnus: Robot Fighter and Doctor Spektor.
+Dynamite released a Solar: Man of The Atom ongoing series; it lasted for 12 issues, from March 2014 to February 2015.